dougbutner/web-4/README.md

 ### Geotribal Bonds
 Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
 When building a geo-social system, it's only necessary that an association is declared that is relevant for that system, which may or may not involve proving residency.

-It is important for every system that each individual only exist within one geotribe (excluding those extrapolated) so that their vote isn't counted twice.
+It is important for every system that each individual declare within one geotribe hat their vote isn't counted twice.

-When using stratified geodomains, such as geopolitically-based ones, only the deepest level of association is needed (city/community), from which the rest can be extrapolated.
+When using stratified geodomains, such as geopolitically-based ones,

 Geodomains are layered, with each level adding definition by refining larger Geodomain layers into